-The GVB ferries can take up to 400 standing foot passengers at a time, although this being Amsterdam the ferry also allows cyclists and moped riders to board.
+The GVB IJveer 60-series ferries can take up to 310 foot passengers and bikes or 400 foot passengers only.
+Motor scooters and invalid ‘micro-cars’ are also allowed on board.
 Each ferry has open decks at either end with a covered section in the middle.

 A number of ferries operate from the northern side of Amsterdam Central station and can get you to the likes of Eye Film and NDSM-wharf.